-What is happening right NOW?
+Agile HR: What is happening right NOW?

 “I involve people by asking them stuff like Are we going to keep doing activity X or not?
 People then raise their hands to vote, and we move on.”

-She then points to a letterbox next to the Celpax: “Employees leave their proposals here; we get quite a few.
+“We get quite a few.
 Perhaps you press red because you simply had a bad day, other times you might have some valuable feedback as to how we can improve and have more green days.”

-“The status board tells us where we are with the tasks, what has been done, what it still ongoing, etc. This is then discussed during our meetings during the sprint.”
+“The status board tells us where we are with the tasks, what has been done, what is still ongoing, etc. This is then discussed during our meetings during the sprint.”

-Our employee mood dropped: we had to take action
+Our employee mood dropped: We had to take action

 “Well, we have a family environment.
 When some employees that had been with the company for a very long time decided to move on, that had an impact.
 We also made one of our regular team changes – it’s good to move the teams around – and that made things a bit messy and created uncertainties.”

-“Around the same time our biggest client reduced their workforce.
-Their cut backs actually don’t affect us as a company, but it still created uneasiness among our coworkers.
+“Around the same time, our biggest client reduced their workforce.
+Their cutbacks actually don’t affect us as a company, but it still created uneasiness among our coworkers.
 When our employee mood KPI dropped 30 points, we realized we had to take action”, the Swede states.

-We wanted everyone to contribute
+The agile organization: We wanted everyone to contribute

 “We wanted to pick up on all the worries that people were having.
 Our idea was for everyone to contribute, not just to have the boss talking away” the HR leader says with a determined voice.

 “We emphasized that we are all responsible; no one else can solve this for us.
-We can all influence and come with suggestions for improving.”
+We can all influence and come with suggestions for improvement.”

 100% green mood!
 Although…

-She then turns serious: “If this had happened while we had very low results I would have worried.
+“If this had happened while we had very low results I would have worried.
 But I actually don’t mind.
 I think it has to be like that to a certain extent you know?
 The atmosphere is a bit more relaxed and perhaps you grab a beer at 3… it’s nice.
 But you probably wouldn’t appreciate it as much if it was like that every day :)”

 We hire the WHOLE person